TonyG666/League-of-Legends-2022-Data-Analysis/README.md

 ### Bivariate boxplot showing information about carry score among all player positions ###

 The boxplot shows various information of carry score such as median, interquatile range, and outliers.
 The x axis shows carry score in standardized units, while the y axis labels each of the five positions.
-While top, mid, jng, and bot positions
+While top laners and mid laners have similar data,

 <iframe src="assets/boxplot.html" width=800 height=600 frameBorder=0></iframe>